-Eq.~(\ref{Omega-Eq-1}) is directly converts to a cubic equation.
+Eq.~(\ref{Omega-Eq-1}) is directly converted to a cubic equation.
 The above equation, in any case, can be solved numerically to give the desired critical frequency $\Omega_c$.
 However, in this case, it is conceptually difficult to intuit answers.
-Eq.~(\ref{Omega-Eq-1}) can be solved also analytically and the solution is given by
+Eq.~(\ref{Omega-Eq-1}) can be also solved analytically and the solution is given, for ${\cal Y} \leq 1 $, by